OmRajpurohit/Html-project-Book-store/README.md

-a website not yet fully functional to manage an online bookstore
+a website  to manage an online bookstore